How to choose a SIPP that’s right for you

 - Special investment fees (if your investments aren’t standard funds, equities or bonds, such as commercial property)

 The amount you must pay for these fees depends on your provider and your SIPP.
-It’s important to understand your SIPP’s fees to avoid impacting your investment returns.
+It’s important to understand your SIPP’s fees as they may impact your investment returns.
 Always read the fine print and ask about all possible charges.

 Finding a SIPP that is suitable for your financial circumstances